Lee (2023 film): Filming

 Filming began in late September 2022 in Croatia.
-Production paused for a short period that month when Winslet slipped during filming and was taken to the hospital.
-The accident happened on the first day of shooting, when Winslet slipped and injured her back while she was rehearsing a sequence where Lee Miller was running down the street in Saint-Malo under bombardment.
+Production paused for a short period that month when Winslet was taken to hospital.
+Winslet had an accident on the first day of shooting when she slipped and injured her back while rehearsing a sequence where Lee Miller is running down the street in Saint-Malo under bombardment.
 Winslet decided to keep filming despite her back injury and barely being able to stand up.

 Filming also took place in Hungary and wrapped in early December 2022.

+The recreation of Lee Miller's photo washing herself in Adolf Hitler's bathtub was taken by photographer Annie Leibovitz, who was recommended to Winslet by Vogue's then-editor-in-chief, Anna Wintour.

+Music

+The film's score was composed by Alexandre Desplat.
+Winslet oversaw the recording of the score at Abbey Road Studios in London.
+While in the studio, Winslet recognised a familiar face in the orchestra: Jonathan Evans-Jones, who played Wallace Hartley, the violinist from the Titanic in the film Titanic (1997), which Winslet starred in, marking their first reunion since shooting the film and the first time they spoke to each other.
+Their reunion was later featured in the television show 60 Minutes in 2024.

 Release

+The film was originally set to be released theatrically in 2023, but it had to be postponed due to the 2023 SAG-AFTRA strike, which prevented actors who were members of the union from promoting films.
 Lee had its world premiere at the Toronto International Film Festival on 9 September 2023.
 It was released theatrically by Sky Cinema in the United Kingdom and Ireland on 13 September 2024.
 In February 2024, Roadside Attractions and Vertical acquired US distribution rights to the film, originally scheduling the film for a theatrical release on 20 September 2024.
 The film's release was subsequently delayed by a week to 27 September.

 Reception

 Box office

-The film was released to 605 theaters in the United Kingdom and debuted at number 3 at the box office, grossing $926,064 in its first weekend.
-For its second weekend, the film was expanded to 40 more theaters and grossed $2,4 million.
+The film was released to 605 cinemas in the United Kingdom and debuted at number 3 at the box office, grossing $926,064 in its first weekend.
+For its second weekend, the film was expanded to 40 more cinemas and grossed $2,4 million.

 Lee is Sky UK's highest-grossing original film at the UK box office.
-The film grossed $5.6 million in the United Kingdom, $5.3 million in France, $4.1 million in Germany, $2.7 million in Australia, $2 million in the United States, $1.1 million in the Netherlands, and a total of $23.5 million worldwide.
+The film grossed $5.8 million in the United Kingdom, $5.3 million in France, $4.1 million in Germany, $2.8 million in Australia, $2 million in the United States, $1.1 million in the Netherlands, and a total of $24.6 million worldwide.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 30 critics, indicating "generally favorable" reviews.